-9a In anticipation for Armageddon and the Day of the Lord, which will strike against the Gentile world powers that will be under the control of the Antichrist.
+9a In anticipation for the Battle of Armageddon and the Day of the Lord, which will strike against the Gentile world powers that will be under the control of the Antichrist.
 A great battle was brewing so all the armies and their mighty men were warned to make their preparations.
+Man and nations have been in constant rebellion against God since the Creation.
+They have always dreamed in overthrowing God and setting up their own kingdoms and laws (Genesis 10 at Babel, Psalm 2).
+They imagine they can overthrow God by political, moral, religious and military force, so God challenges them to do so.